A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Introduction

-The central result of the paper is a complexity theorem (cf. Theorem \ref{thm:main}) that quantifies, for an abstract large--scale inference problem, the gains in the $\varepsilon$-cost of the multilevel Metropolis--Hastings algorithm over the standard version in terms of powers of the tolerance $\varepsilon$.
-For a particular application in stationary, single phase subsurface flow (with a lognormal permeability prior with exponential covariance), we then verify all the assumptions in Theorem \ref{thm:main}.
+The central result of the paper is a complexity theorem (cf. Theorem \ref{thm:main}) that quantifies, for an abstract large--scale inference problem, the gains in the $\varepsilon$-cost of the multilevel Metropolis--Hastings algorithm over the standard version, i.e. the cost to achieve a root mean square error less than $\varepsilon$, in terms of powers of the tolerance $\varepsilon$.
+For a particular application in stationary, single phase subsurface flow with log-normal permeability prior and exponential covariance, we then verify the assumptions of Theorem \ref{thm:main}.
 We show that the $\varepsilon$-cost of our new multilevel version is indeed one order of $\varepsilon$ lower than its single-level counterpart (cf. Theorem \ref{thm:rates}), i.e. $\mathcal{O}(\varepsilon^{-(d+1)-\delta})$ instead of $\mathcal{O}(\varepsilon^{-(d+2)-\delta})$, for any $\delta > 0$, where $d$ is the spatial dimension of the problem.
-The numerical experiments for $d=2$ in Section \ref{sec:num} confirm all these theoretical results.
-In fact, in practice it seems that the cost for the multilevel estimator grows only like $\mathcal{O}(\varepsilon^{-d})$, but this seems to be a pre--asymptotic effect.
-The absolute cost is about $\mathcal{O}(\text{10--50})$ times lower than for the standard estimator for values of $\varepsilon$ around $10^{-3}$, which is a vast improvement and brings the cost of the multilevel MCMC estimator down to a similar order than the cost of standard multilevel MC estimators based on i.i.d. samples.
-This provides real hope for practical applications of MCMC analyses in subsurface flow and for other large scale PDE applications.
+The numerical experiments for $d=2$ in Section \ref{sec:num} confirm the theoretical results.
+In fact, in practice the cost for the multilevel estimator grows only like $\mathcal{O}(\varepsilon^{-d})$, but this seems to be a pre--asymptotic effect.
+The absolute cost is about $\mathcal{O}(\text{10--50})$ times lower than for the standard estimator for values of $\varepsilon$ around $10^{-3}$, which is a vast improvement and brings the cost of the multilevel MCMC estimator down to a similar order of the cost of standard multilevel MC estimators based on i.i.d. samples.
+This provides real hope for practical applications of MCMC analyses in subsurface flow and other large scale PDE applications.